Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Jamming Attacks Against RAG Systems

 \paragraphbe{Oracle Generated.} We follow the method proposed by \cite{zou2024poisonedrag}, and construct $\jamadvsubdoc$ by querying an oracle LLM.
-Specifically, \cite{zou2024poisonedrag} proposed to ask the oracle to construct an adversarial document $\jamadvsubdoc$ such that when queried with the target query $Q$ and $\jamadvsubdoc$ as context, it will produce the desired output.
-While \cite{zou2024poisonedrag} proposed this method for generating predefined wrong answers, we use it to generate refusals to answer.
 As in other oracle-based experiments in this paper, we use GPT-4-Turbo as the oracle LLM, and prompt it as follows: \promptbox{"This is my question: $Q$.\\ This is my answer: $\targetres_i$.\\ Please craft a text such that the answer is $\targetres_i$ when prompting with the question $Q$ and this text as context.
 Please limit the text length to $n$ words."}

 where $n=30$ as in \cite{zou2024poisonedrag}.
 The generated document is then evaluated using the same oracle, to determine whether it indeed induces the desired output.
 If not, we repeat the generation process for at most $T$ steps.
 Following~\cite{zou2024poisonedrag}, we set $T=10$.
 See~\cite{zou2024poisonedrag} for the exact evaluation prompt.

-Whether this attack is active depends on the document generated by the oracle.
-We found that documents generated by GPT-4-Turbo usually do not contain explicit instructions, in which case they can be considered passive.
+We found that documents generated by GPT-4-Turbo usually do not contain explicit instructions, in which case this is a passive attack.